paultrisha/codefest_prep/src/assets/docs/loadmessage/README.md

     <img src="contacts.png" height="400px" alt="contacts" />
 </p>

-Select the contact person or the space for which you wish to load the messages
+Select the contact person or the space for which you wish to load the messages and click on the `Load messages` button

 <p align="center">
     <img src="chatHistory.png" height="400px" alt="load message" />